87tana/NLP_SentimentAnalysis/README.md

 ## Overview

-This project's main goal is to perform sentiment analysis on Amazon Fine Food reviews, utilizing natural language processing techniques.
-The primary focus includes a comparative analysis of two widely used sentiment analysis methods.
-Additionally, the project aims to develop a model that can effectively discern whether a review conveys a positive or negative sentiment based on its textual content.
+This project focuses on sentiment analysis applied to Amazon Fine Food reviews using natural language processing techniques.
+The primary objective is to conduct a comparative analysis of two widely used sentiment analysis methods.
+Additionally, the project aims to develop an effective model for discerning whether a review conveys a positive or negative sentiment based on its textual content.

 <p align="center">